MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-business.md

 This version of Surface Diagnostic Toolkit for Business adds support for the following:

 - Driver version information included in logs and report.
-- Ability to provide feedback about the app.<br>
+- Ability to provide feedback about the app.

 ### Version 2.36.139.0